 The easiest way to measure tread depth is with the 20p test.

 Place a 20p coin in the main grooves of the tyre.
-If the rim of the coin – the bit with “TWENTY PENCE” written on it – disappears, then your tyres have enough tread depth.
+If the rim of the coin – the bit with ‘TWENTY PENCE’ written on it – disappears, your tyres should have enough tread depth.

-Make sure that you check in at least three difference places along the tyre, as one part may be more worn than another.
+Make sure that you check in at least three difference places along each tyre, as one part may be more worn than another.